Happy Birthday Jack!

 My teen is another year older, good thing I'm not.
 I have told him about my trying to weed through my cogillion recipes - oh, and I found a file folder with more!!

 Can you believe it?!
 The good news is one of the recipes is for a pear tart - it's pear season so I am going to make that one soon!
-Back to Jack!
-I asked him to pick out of the dessert section of my overflowing cookbook a recipe he would like for his birthday cake - and he did a nice job!

 I had clipped this way back when my four kids were little and it was time for Jack's birthday cake.
 He picked the one I had picked for him!
 I clipped this one because not only is ice cream cake Jack's favorite - but this one is super easy!
 And, a whole lot cheaper than one from the ice cream parlor.